jefflester/minitrino/readme.md

       - "./modules/catalog/postgres/resources/postgres/postgres.env"
 ```

-Notice that the mounted volume is not relative to the
+Notice that the volume mount is not relative to the
 `lib/modules/catalog/postgres/` directory––it is relative to the parent
 directory which houses the top-level `docker-compose.yml` file.
 Also, notice the
-label––this label will be used to identify resources related to testing suite so
+labels––these labels will be used to identify Docker resources tied to
-that the client commands actually work.
+Minipresto modules so that the CLI commands actually work.

 ### Presto Dockerfile
 Minipresto modifies the Starburst Presto Docker image by adding the Presto CLI